 GET A HANDOUT TO USE FOR BLESSING THE TREES with transliteration, teachings, Earth prayers, and more, HERE.

 We have a unique intimacy with fruit trees.
 In scripture that intimacy goes back to Gan Eden and the tree of knowing — and the word “knowing” itself also means intimacy.

 The connection is even more powerful in the midrashic interpretation of the statement in Deuteronomy 20, Ha'adam eitz ha-sadeh,

 "A person is a tree of the field" (that is, a fruit tree).
 (The statement in context is really a question.)

 The Sefirot, "the Tree of Life", are thought of as a fruit tree.
-For Kabbalah, a fruit tree is as true an image of God as a person (see below as well as the blessing from P'ri Eitz Hadar).
+For Kabbalah, a fruit tree is a true image of God, just as a person is (see below as well as the blessing from P'ri Eitz Hadar).

-Most importantly, a fruit tree embodies the principle of sharing, and more specifically, "of giving without needing to receive anything in return",
+A fruit tree embodies the principle of sharing, and more specifically, the divine principle “of giving without needing to receive anything in return",

-which is why it is seen as a model of how God interacts with the world.
+which is why a fruit tree is seen as a model of how God interacts with the world.
 In more evolutionary terms, fruit trees are a perfect embodiment of mutualism and reciprocity.

 Here are some quotes about fruit trees from Tanakh, midrash and Kabbalah: